sybrew/the-seo-framework/readme.txt

 		* The script loader now discerns between posts and taxonomies, and can now prevent loading scripts when SEO is disabled for the post type or taxonomy.
 		* In the debug interface, the JSON+LD scripts are now more readable.
 		* The script loader now accepts and contatenates inline JS.
+	* **Changed:**
+		* Custom setting tabs and their content-callbacks should no longer have their output be returned, but always be printed instead.
 	* **Fixed:**
 		* Registering inline scripts now correctly converts `{{$rel_color}}`.
 * **Option notes:**